kensanata/spellcasters/Foreword.md

 players to decide which variants their characters consider worth learning.

-As for the general classification: if a spell has a quantifiable effect in the 1d6 range, it's a spell of the first circle.
+As for the general classification, this is my rule of thumb: if a spell has a quantifiable effect in the 1d6 range, it's a spell of the first circle.
 If said effect is in the 1d6 per caster level range, it's a spell of the third circle.
 Everything else follows from there.

 ## License